 - Representation of a major hedge fund in investigations commenced by several European securities regulators relating to shareholder activist activities involving a major European securities exchange.

-- representation of a major investment manager in connection with fee and disclosure issues relating to foreign currency exchange transactions; and
+- Representation of a major investment manager in connection with fee and disclosure issues relating to foreign currency exchange transactions.

 University of Wisconsin - Madison, B.A., 1975, with Honors

 New York University School of Law, J.D., 1980

 Mr. Dodds has served on the Government Ethics, State Courts of Superior Jurisdiction, and Federal Courts Committees of the Association of the Bar of the City of New York and is currently a member of the Securities Litigation Committee of the American Bar Association Section of Litigation.
 He was also a court-appointed mediator for the Commercial Division of the Supreme Court of the State of New York for New York County.
 For over a decade, Mr. Dodds served as pro bono outside litigation counsel for the Lower Manhattan Development Corporation, the entity formed to restore lower Manhattan following the events of 9/11.
 He has also handled disability claims on behalf of U.S. veterans, prisoner’s rights cases and appeals as special counsel to the New York County District Attorney’s Office.